-If owners wish to protect their bush, the option of a simple bush protection covenant by consent notice should be available not just the Reserves Act and OEII covenants should be available, not just the Reserves Act and QEII covenants. to Make the SNA mapping available publicly, even if it is not part of the PDP.
+If owners wish to protect their bush, the option of a simple bush protection covenant by consent notice should be available, not just the Reserves Act and QEII covenants.

+Make the SNA mapping available publicly, even if it is not part of the PDP.

+with the start mapping walkers participly even it is not pure state 121.
 Delete SUB-R17as this does not protect SNAs.
-S519.046 The specific provisions of the Plan that my submission relates to are: SUB-S8 Esplanades Confirm your position: Support Support In-part Oppose (please tick relevant box) My submission is: Council already has enough reserves around that they are unable to maintain, so by vesting the land in Council via an esplanade reserve removes it from the care and stewardship of the adjacent landowner.
-I seek the following decision from the Council: S519.010 Make it not a requirement to take an esplanades reserve 3319.010 The specific provisions of the Plan that my submission relates to are: IB-P9 Require landowners to manage pets and pest species, including dogs, cats, possums, rats and mustelids, to avoid risks to threatened indigenous species, including avoiding the introduction of pets and pest species into kiwi present or high-density kiwi areas.
-Confirm your position: Support Support Oppose (please tick relevant box) My submission is: 1
+S547.003 to S547.008 The specific provisions of the Plan that my submission relates to are: SUB-S8 Esplanades Confirm your position: Support Support In-part Oppose (please tick relevant box) My submission is: Council already has enough reserves around that they are unable to maintain, so by vesting the land in Council via an esplanade reserve removes it from the care and stewardship of the adjacent landowner.
+I seek the following decision from the Council: Make it not a requirement to take an esplanades reserve The specific provisions of the Plan that my submission relates to are: IB-P9 Require landowners to manage pets and pest species, including dogs, cats, possums, rats and mustelids, to avoid risks to threatened indigenous species, including avoiding the introduction of pets and pest species into kiwi present or high-density kiwi areas.
+Confirm your position: Support Support In-part Oppose (please tick relevant box) My submission is: